webfactory/baton/README.md

 # Baton

-Baton is a Composer dependency analytics tool which helps you find usages of Composer dependencies in your PHP projects.
+Baton is a Composer dependency analytics tool which can find usages of Composer packages in your PHP projects.

-Which of your projects are affected by that vulnerable package version?
-Is it worth backporting that fix?
+Which of your projects are affected by that vulnerable package release?
+Is it worth backporting that library bug fix?
 How many package updates do you have to do before you can update your server to the latest PHP version?
 Baton helps you answer these questions.

 Once installed, you can import any list of GitHub or Kiln repositories to search for package usages in.
 You can also set up a webhook to automatically import new projects whenever they get added to your organisation.